FactomProject/walletmgr/readme.md

 ## Restore the backup

 Currently there is no easy way to restore the key, but it can be done with enough effort.
+It is a lot easier to make a digital backup, but paper backups have their benefits.

 ### Decode the seed